reactive-python/reactpy-django/docs/src/reference/settings.md

 Configures whether ReactPy components are rendered in a dedicated thread.

-This setting allows the web server to process other traffic during ReactPy rendering.
+This allows the web server to process other traffic during ReactPy rendering.
 Vastly improves throughput with web servers such as [`hypercorn`](https://pgjones.gitlab.io/hypercorn/) and [`uvicorn`](https://www.uvicorn.org/).

+This setting is incompatible with [`daphne`](https://github.com/django/daphne).

 ---